Browser does not support script.

 Governor Appointments

-Founded in 1841, York St John University has a proud tradition in higher education, serving a growing student population of over 8000 from more than 100 countries.
+Founded in 1841, York St John University has a proud tradition in higher education, serving a growing population of over 12,000 students from across the world.

 We are known for academic excellence and a strong community spirit, with a dedicated commitment to equality and sustainability.